Skip to main content

 What changed:

-• M5 chip — new-generation Apple Silicon with a more capable GPU, a 16-core Neural Engine, and approximately 4x faster LLM processing vs M4 (per Apple's January 2026 testing with a 14-billion parameter model)
+• M5 chip — new-generation Apple Silicon with a more capable GPU, a 16-core Neural Engine with Neural Accelerators in every GPU core, and up to 4x faster LLM prompt processing vs M4 (per Apple's testing: time-to-first-token with a 16K-token prompt using a 14-billion-parameter 4-bit model in the MLX framework)

 • 512GB base storage — doubled from the M4's 256GB starting point, included at every configuration

-• Wi-Fi 7 — via Apple's new N1 wireless chip, replacing Wi-Fi 6E; requires a Wi-Fi 7 router to see real-world benefits
+• Wi-Fi 7 — via Apple's new N1 wireless chip, replacing Wi-Fi 6E; requires a Wi-Fi 7 router or access point to see real-world benefits

 • Bluetooth 6 — replaces Bluetooth 5.3, with improved connection stability for wireless accessories